RebelToolbox/RebelDocumentation/development/configuring_an_ide/qt_creator.rst

 ==========

 `Qt Creator <https://doc.qt.io/qtcreator/index.html>`__ is a free, open source, cross platform IDE for developing `Qt <https://en.wikipedia.org/wiki/Qt_(software)>`__ applications.
-Rebel Engine is not base on Qt, but Qt Creator can be used to develop other C++ applications like Rebel Engine.
+Rebel Engine is not based on Qt, but Qt Creator can be used to develop other C++ applications like Rebel Engine.

 Import Rebel Engine
 -------------------